All Episodes

 What did I think of Philadelphia?

-Well, uh it's hard to know yet.
+Well, it's hard to know yet.

-They're playing the lambs, and the Lambs lost their three key players.
+They're playing the Lambs, and the Lambs lost their three key players.

 The game of the day was the Carolina Panthers and the Arizona Cardinals.

-That was the game of the that was the nail biter game of the day.
+That was the game of the day.

-If you throw out Thursday night's finish.
+If you throw out Thursday night's finish, but on Sunday, the Carolina, Arizona game.

 If you have a chance, you should watch that one.

-You all right, ask it.
+All right, ask it.

-What's totally unrelated question?
+What's totally unrelated to that question?

 Totally different game.

-I mean Collie his his his offense in college was uh Tebow left, Tower right, Tow up the middle, and maybe if you have to throw it, you know, wind up and chuck it six yards.
+And maybe if you have to throw it, you know, wind up and chuck it six yards.

 But the National Football League is the Air Force.

-T bow just doesn't have it yet.
+Tebow just doesn't have it yet.

 Nothing wrong with it.